Stonepeople/Intro_to_R/README.md

 To read more about dplyr's joins, type `?dplyr::join` into the Console.
 This brings up the relevant help page in the Help pane (bottom right of standard RStudio view).

 Now we can work out the emission per sq km with the `mutate` command.
 We take the joined dataframe and ask R to add a new column, which will be the total_release divided by the tot_area_km_sq - and make a new dataframe with the helpful title `EU_releases_by_country_sq_km` while we're at it.

+### Chapter 6 Enhance your data by joining two dataframes and adding a new calculation
+In [Chapter 6](https://youtu.be/iUbxpQ9mjEg?t=3154) we join two dataframes together to allow us to do some more detailed analysis.

 ```{r}
 EU_releases_by_country_sq_km <- joined %>%